SadYuyuko/Search-Engine-Result-Hider/README.en.md

 ### 1.3 About WebDAV:

-1. Auto-sync performs deduplication and merge synchronization once per hour; manual upload/download performs overwrite synchronization.
+1. Auto-sync overwrite upload/download once per hour.
 Sync configuration takes effect after page refresh.
 2. Address only supports HTTPS and full paths, e.g., Nutstore `https://dav.jianguoyun.com/dav/your_folder/`.
 3. Auto-sync runs in the background.
 When multiple tabs are open, a cross-tab lock ensures only one tab initiates requests.